daodelia/361-MicroserviceA/README.md

-# 361-MicroserviceA
-Logging Microservice for Package Tracker
+#Logging Microservice for Package Tracker

-Micoservice logs message from application to log file.
+#Micoservice logs message from application to log file.
 This microservice monitors text file for log requests, processes, and stores in a log file.

-Communication Contract
+#Communication Contract

 How to Request Data:
 Logging microservice accepts requests via text file communication pipe.